jarviswuod/30daysofdjango/README.md

 b.
 Django concepts.
   1. View functions
   2. URL Mapping
-  3.
+  3. Models and Admin panel
+  4. Template and template Inheritance
+  5. Dynamic data rendering
+  6. Tags

 ## Django crash course by Dennis Ivy
 This tutorial series introduces you to core django concepts, right from what is django to decorators, signals and password resetting.

-### Parts to skip
 Watch the series from beginning to 20th tutorial then skip the rest.
 They are not important yet to secure a junoir role.